DDynamic-Evolution/Ultimate-Character-Control/config.md

 #enable or disable agecheck via setting agecheck=0 if you have to
 agecheck=1

 #Use a default outfit when loading an avatar.
-The outfit needs to be marked with "_d"
+The outfit needs to be marked with "_d" ath the end of a foldername
 defoutfit=1
 #Want the default outfit to be public?
 defpublic=0